CHEGEBB/alx-low_level_programming/0x1E-search_algorithms/README.md

 # 0x1E.
 C - Search Algorithms 🕵️‍♂️
 ***
--Welcome to the Search Algorithms project in C! 🎉 In this project, you'll dive deep into the fascinating world of algorithms designed to efficiently find specific elements within data structures. 🚀
+- Welcome to the Search Algorithms project in C! 🎉 In this project, you'll dive deep into the fascinating world of algorithms designed to efficiently find specific elements within data structures. 🚀
 ***

 ## Overview ℹ️